hashicorp/terraform-cdk/examples/typescript-azure/Readme.md

 You can now edit the `main.ts` file if you want to modify any code.

-Make sure to create your credential file `google.json` to make this example usable.
+Make sure to run az login on the shell where this will run.
+Alternatively, put client id and secret in configuration for automation scenarios

 Generate Terraform configuration